Monrovia Travel Guide

 Health

-A yellow fever vaccination is required for all travellers to Liberia greater than one year of age.
-Vaccinations are also recommended for hepatitis A, hepatitis B and typhoid.
-Malaria occurs all over the country and it's recommended that prophylaxis of some kind should be taken in all areas.
-Those travellers who plan to spend a lot of time outdoors and may be at risk of animal bites, or in close contact with bats, should consider a rabies vaccination.
-Travellers are usually advised to be up to date on vaccinations for polio, MMR (measles, mumps, rubella) and tetanus-diphtheria.
+A yellow fever vaccination is required for all travellers to Liberia over one year of age; vaccinations for hepatitis A, hepatitis B and typhoid are also recommended.
+Malaria is present throughout the country, and preventive medication is advised for all areas.
+Travellers who may be at risk of animal bites or contact with bats should consider a rabies vaccination.
+It's also recommended to be up to date on routine vaccines such as polio, MMR (measles, mumps, rubella), and tetanus-diphtheria.

-Precautions should be taken with food and water: tap water should never be drunk unless it has been boiled, filtered or chemically disinfected; fruit and vegetables should be peeled and cooked; no raw or uncooked meat or fish should be eaten; all cooked meals should be eaten while still hot; and food from street vendors is best avoided.
+Tap water should not be consumed unless it has been boiled, filtered or chemically treated.
+Visitors should only eat fruit and vegetables that have been peeled or cooked, and avoid raw meat or fish.
+Meals should be eaten hot, and food from street vendors is best avoided.

-Medical facilities are extremely limited and even essential medicines and services are often unavailable.
-Travellers should ensure that they have comprehensive travel and health insurance and should bring all required medications with them, in the original packaging and accompanied by a signed and dated letter from a doctor detailing what it is and why it is needed.
+Medical facilities in Liberia are very limited, and essential medicines may be unavailable.
+Travellers should have comprehensive travel health insurance and bring any required medications in original packaging, along with a signed letter from a doctor explaining their use.

 Safety